CtrlC-Root/mdcs-old/doc/Architecture.md

 * Control: components that interface with hardware or software
   * Node: A daemon that exposes devices for locally connected hardware.
-  * Bridge: A daemon that exposes devices for a remote service.
+  * Bridge: A specialized node daemon that exposes devices for a remote service.
 * Data Storage: TODO
 * Automation: TODO
 * Monitoring: TODO